 For 4 years, there was no hope.
 Until a team of botanists decided to artificially pollinate her using pollens from the Botanical Garden in Sri Lanka.
 They packed the pollens in ice boxes and transported them carefully to the garden just when the flowering had begun.
 The pollens were introduced to the flowers and they were covered with a cloth.
 Then they waited.
 Unfortunately, nothing happened.
 6 years passed like this.
 But there was no fruit.

 Lady Coco de mer couldn’t give birth.
 She was healthy but without child.
 Maybe the Gods had willed her to be this way.
 But the botanists were adamant.
 They found out that there were 48 male species of the palm at Nongnooch Tropical Garden in Thailand.
 So, they contacted the Royal Thai government and arranged for the pollen transportation.
 When the time was just right, the pollen was again introduced to the flowers and the flowers were covered with cloth.
 Everybody said their prayers and waited.
 Days passed.
 Nothing happened.
 Until one day they found fruits!
 Lady Coco de mer had finally borne fruits!
 She couldn’t be happier.
 Two of the fruits have now grown big in her love and care.
-She looks at them proudly as they grow bigger.

 The Gods had been kind to her after all.